-Texas Baptist Men (TBM):

-An initial team arrived on March 3 and have been assessing the damage.
+Texas Baptist Men (TBM): An initial team arrived on March 3 and have been assessing the damage.
 TBM has received requests for debris cleanup assistance and 40 pending cleanup requests for fire recovery, chainsaw, and heavy equipment.
-Services provided by TBM as of March 7, include 2,392.5 hours logged by volunteers, 803 meals prepared, 51 damage assessments have been completed, 116 hours of heavy equipment operations, 144 showers, and 53 loads of laundry provided to volunteers and victims.
+Services provided by TBM as of March 7, include a total of 2,392.5 hours logged by volunteers, 803 meals prepared, 51 damage assessments completed, 141 hours of heavy equipment operations, 144 showers, and 53 loads of laundry provided to volunteers and victims.

-The Southern Baptist of Texas Convention (SBTC): SBTC has prepared 1,625 meals as of March 7.
+The Southern Baptist of Texas Convention (SBTC): SBTC has prepared 1,678.5 meals as of March 9.
 The states of Kentucky and Arkansas have sent several loads of hay, and one load was received from Waxahachie, TX.
 A Quick Response Feeding Unit continues to support the operation.
-Clean up and Recovery Units are arriving March 5, and will work through March 14.
-Three clean-up assistance jobs have been completed by SBTC, nine clean-up assistance jobs were completed by other groups and 28 requests remain open.
+Clean up and Recovery Units will work through March 14.
+Three clean-up assistance jobs have been completed by SBTC, 11 clean-up assistance jobs were completed by other groups and 25 requests remain open.